matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/1 Introduction.md

 * Verify compliance to contractual, legal/regulatory requirements
 * Provide adequate information to stakeholders
 * Build confidence in the quality of the test object
-* Validate whether the test object is complete and works as expected
+* Validate whether the test object is complete & works as expected

 ## Testing & Debugging
 ### Testing